 Celebrity Eclipse Entertainment & Activities

-Celebrity Tastings, an annex to the art auction's main gallery, hosts samplings of wine and other libations, such as single malt and Irish whiskies, Port wine and rums.
-There is also a dedicated wine-tasting venue on Deck 4 called Cellar Masters (see Bars and Lounges), which offers wine tasting with knowledgeable sommeliers.
+Team Earth (Deck 7) is an environmental awareness experience and photography exhibition.
+Celebrity Tastings, an annex to the art auction's main gallery, hosts samplings of wine and other libations, such as Irish whiskies.
+There is also a dedicated wine-tasting venue on Deck 4 called Cellar Masters.
+A fee is charged for both of these tasting activities.

-At night, Celebrity Eclipse features a wide range of entertainment offerings -- on deck, in lounges, sometimes in the main foyer -- that cover a variety of musical styles.
-These include a solo steel pan player, a classical string quartet, solo pianists and a jazz combo.
-You'll also find evening entertainment up at The Lawn Club.
+Celebrity Eclipse features lots of live music in the evening -- on deck, in lounges and in the main foyer -- including a classical string quartet, a jazz orchestra, solo pianists and singer/guitarists.
+You'll also find evening entertainment up at The Lawn Club when weather permits.
 A jazz concert one night under a starry sky with wine and cheese (you pay for the wine, though not the cheese) was an absolute delight.

 Celebrity Eclipse Bars and Lounges

-Cellar Masters (Deck 4): During the day, there's always quite a buzz about this place, with regular wine tasting going on.
-At night, the crowds seem to dry up -- perhaps because the lack of bartenders gives Cellar Masters a chilly, soulless feel.
-Instead of interacting with friendly crew, passengers access drinks via automatic wine dispensers; you buy a "wine card," then insert it in an automatic dispenser for a particular type of wine, and it pours a measured portion of one, two or four ounces.
+Cellar Masters (Deck 4): During the day, there are extra-fee wine tasting sessions, but at night the crowds seem to dry up -- perhaps because the lack of bartenders gives it a soulless feel.
+Instead of interacting with friendly crew, passengers access and pay for drinks via automatic wine dispensers.

-Quasar (Deck 4): The ship's late-night disco is a relatively small space with a bar, dance floor, DJ booth and limited seating.
-It's buzzing most nights and is open until late.
+Quasar (Deck 4): The ship's late-night disco is a small space with a bar, dance floor, DJ booth and limited seating.
+It's either dead or buzzing, with no in-between.

-World Class Bar (Deck 5): The Molecular Bar is no more, to be replaced by the World Class Bar.
-It's named after the bartender competition of the same name and is sponsored by the world's biggest drinks company, Diageo.
-It's all about "craft cocktails," such as Bulleit Infusion, tropical fruits infused with Bulleit Bourbon, or Ketel One Strawberry Fields, which consists of vodka, Cocchi Americano (a dessert wine) and grapefruit juice.
-Look for cocktail-making masterclasses hosted by expert mixologists, including Diageo's roving World Class ambassador, Spike Marchant.
+World Class Bar (Deck 5): Manned by bow-tied mixologists, World Class Bar is named after a bartender competition sponsored by one of the world's biggest drinks company, Diageo.
+Craft cocktails include Bulleit Infusion, a blend of tropical fruits infused with Bulleit Bourbon, and Ketel One Strawberry Fields, composed of vodka, Cocchi Americano (dessert wine) and grapefruit juice.
+Look out for the extra-fee cocktail-making masterclasses.

-Michael's Club (Deck 5): This quiet, civilized haven away from the bustling ship is only open to the top three categories of suite passengers (not even Sky Suite passengers can get in) and high-ranking (Elite and above) members of Celebrity's loyalty club, the Captain's Club.
-The personal greeting as you arrive, the hushed tones, the dark red and brown decor -- it's all redolent of a Gentlemen's Club (in the old-fashioned sense of the phrase).
-However, by making the once public bar so exclusive, Celebrity has also made it awfully quiet.
-A buffet-style breakfast is served in the morning, and there is a cocktail hour most evenings.
+Michael's Club (Deck 5): This civilized haven away from the bustling ship is only open to the top three categories of suite passengers (not even Sky Suite passengers can get in) and high-ranking (Elite and above) members of Celebrity's loyalty club, the Captain's Club.
+The personal greeting as you arrive, the hushed tones, the dark red and brown decor -- it's all redolent of a gentlemen's club.
+A buffet-style breakfast is served in Michael's Club in the morning, and there is a cocktail hour most evenings.

 Sunset Bar (Deck 15): Just above the Oceanview Bar and exposed to the elements, the Sunset Bar is a great spot to watch the sun set.
-There are chairs and tables just beside it, as well as rows of chairs and small tables on either side of the grass lawn, so you can grab a drink and park yourself there to watch the jazz concerts.
+There are chairs and tables just beside it, as well as rows of chairs and small tables on both sides of the grass lawn, so you can grab a drink and park yourself there for the jazz concerts.